-12.3.1 Water Supply Intakes
+13.3.1 Water Supply Intakes

-The CCs concerning water supply intakes apply to marine segments of the Project and are not applicable to Segments 1 and 2.

-12.3.2 Overhead Electric Facilities
+The Certificate Conditions concerning water supply intakes apply to marine segments of the Project and are not applicable to the upland segments of the Project.
+13.3.2 Overhead Electric Facilities

-Segments 1 and 2 will cross many overhead electric facilities.
-Impacts to these facilities are expected to be minimal given the underground installation of the CHPE transmission line.
+Segment 9 will cross many overhead electric facilities.
+Impacts to these facilities are expected to be minimal given the underground installation of the CHPE transmission cable.

-The following specifications will apply where construction or pre-construction activities are undertaken in an overhead utility line ROW:
+The following specifications will apply where construction or pre-construction activities are undertaken in an overhead electric line ROW (i.e., a perpendicular crossing) (BMP Document Section 10.3.1.1):

-- a) The utility responsible for the operation and maintenance of the overhead line will be contacted and consulted throughout the siting and construction process concerning the proposed work within the ROW as described in greater detail in CCs 27 to 29 (CC#27-29).
-This interaction is described in the Upland Co-located Utility Summation Matrix of Appendix R. - b) The responsible utility will be consulted concerning "safe minimum clearance" for construction machinery.
-A minimum 5 foot offset from electric poles was included in the design for trenching activities. - c) All guy wires, ground lines, and other surface or subsurface supports or facilities were located and added to the plans in Appendix C; and - d) Depending on the length of cable to be installed, the voltage of electric lines to be crossed, and existing weather and topography, the cable and the associated construction equipment may need to be temporarily grounded.
+- The utility responsible for the operation and maintenance of the overhead line will be contacted and consulted throughout the siting and construction process concerning the proposed work within the ROW.
+This interaction is described in the Upland Co-located Utility Summation Matrix of Appendix R. - The responsible utility will be consulted concerning "safe minimum clearance" for construction machinery.
+A minimum 5-foot offset from electric poles was included in the design for trenching activities. - 3) All guy wires, ground lines, and other surface or subsurface supports or facilities were located and added to the plans in Appendix C; and - 4) Depending on the length of cable to be installed, the voltage of the electric line to be crossed, and existing weather and topography, the cable and the associated construction equipment may need to be temporarily grounded.
 This activity will be performed in compliance with the National Electrical Safety Code (NESC), as applicable.

-The following specifications will apply where the cable will parallel an overhead electric line ROW:
+The following specifications will apply where the cable will parallel an overhead electric line ROW (BMP Document Section 10.3.1.2):

-- a) The Certificate Holders contacted the owner of the overhead utility to determine appropriate safety precautions and minimum clearance requirements as described in the Upland Co-located Utility Summation Matrix of Appendix R; - b) If voltages warrant, no ungrounded vehicle will be allowed within two hundred (200) feet of the electric line; - c) All vehicles on the ROW will be grounded if necessary by use of grounding strips or chain devices; - d) Vehicles parked overnight on the ROW will be grounded to an embedded ground rod by a cable; - e) Fuel trucks will have sufficient ground cables and clamps to complete an electrical bond with every vehicle to be refueled; and - f) The Safety Inspector will monitor construction equipment and warn operators if the safe minimum clearance zone is entered.
+- 1) The Certificate Holders have contacted the owner of the overhead utility to determine appropriate safety precautions and minimum clearance requirements (see Appendix R). - 2) As described in the Upland Co-located Utility Summation Matrix of Appendix R, if voltages warrant, no ungrounded vehicle will be allowed within 200 feet of the electric line. - 3) All vehicles on the ROW will be grounded, if necessary, by use of grounding strips or chain devices. - 4) Vehicles parked overnight on the ROW will be grounded to an embedded ground rod by a cable. - 5) Fuel trucks will have sufficient ground cables and clamps to complete an electrical bond with every vehicle to be refueled. - 6) The Safety Inspector will monitor construction equipment and warn operators if the safe minimum clearance zone is entered.

-12.3.3 Underground Crossings and Parallel Subsurface Utilities on the Overland Route
+13.3.3 Underground Crossings and Parallel Subsurface Utilities

-The Segment 1 and 2 Project Corridor was surveyed for the presence of existing underground utilities to be crossed or run parallel to, and the results of this survey are included on the plans and profile drawing in Appendix C and Table 12.1.
+The Segment 9 Project Corridor was surveyed for the presence of existing underground utilities to be crossed or run parallel to, and the results of this survey are included on the plans and profile drawing in Appendix C and Table 13-1.

-Owners of CI were consulted as described in Table 12.1 and documented in Appendix R.
+Owners of CI were consulted as described in Table 13-1 and documented in Appendix R.

-Whether CI is privately or publicly owned, standards for "Good Engineering Practices" will be followed and levels of investigative Subsurface Utility Engineering (SUE) efforts performed per ASCE 38-02 and as set forth in 16 N.Y.C.R.R.
-Part 753, entitled "Protection of Underground Facilities."
+Whether CI is privately or publicly owned, standards for "Good Engineering Practices" will be followed and levels of investigative Subsurface Utility Engineering (SUE) efforts performed per ASCE 38-02 and as set forth in 16 NYCRR Part 753, entitled "Protection of Underground Facilities."
 The basis of design for paralleling or crossing any CI by the proposed duct bank will be used throughout the entire alignment, unless otherwise revised based on:

-- a) CI owner specific requirements
+- 1) CI owner specific requirements

-- b) Site conditions
+- 2) Site conditions

-- c) Utility condition
+- 3) Utility condition

-- d) Material compatibilities
+- 4) Material compatibilities.